 Rabhi lobbied for postponement, saying he didn’t want to create a confrontational atmosphere with the courts – although he acknowledged that the evening’s discussion might have already damaged that relationship.
 He proposed postponing final action until July 10.

 The motion to postpone passed on a 6-3 vote, with dissent from Alicia Ping, Dan Smith and Kent Martinez-Kratz.
 The proposal will be on the board’s July 10 agenda.
 That meeting will also include action related to the county’s major bonding initiative.

-This brief was filed from the second-floor council chambers at city hall, 301 N. Main.
-A more detailed report will follow.
+This brief was filed from the boardroom of the county administration building at 220 N. Main St. in Ann Arbor.
+A more detailed report will follow: [link]